blazium-engine/blazium-docs/tutorials/3d/resolution_scaling.rst

 *This is only available in the Forward+ and Mobile renderers, not the Compatibility renderer.*

-Godot automatically uses a negative texture mipmap bias when the 3D resolution scale is set below ``1.0``.
+Blazium automatically uses a negative texture mipmap bias when the 3D resolution scale is set below ``1.0``.
 This allows for better preservation of texture detail at the cost of a grainy appearance on detailed textures.